 Enhanced Listings give installers and consumers the critical information they need to select modules of the highest possible quality and that are appropriate to their installation environment.

 The following provides a description of the Enhanced Listings currently included in the Clean Energy Council's Approved List of PV modules.

-Rigorous surveillance and testing of production modules to existing standards is provided by the VDE Quality Tested program.
-This has recently been updated to be compatible with the 2016 versions of IEC 61215 and IEC 61730.
+Rigorous surveillance and in-line production testing of production modules to existing standards is provided by the VDE Quality Tested program.

 This certification program has been developed to provide assurance of increased confidence in the quality of modules.
-Along with quarterly laboratory testing of a sample of production modules, it also requires production line sample testing on a daily basis, with some tests required for 100 per cent of production.
+Along with quarterly laboratory testing of a sample of production modules.

 This standard is important if you are installing in a coast location, particularly within 500m of the sea to ensure the modules will not degrade prematurely.